Aladin147/BLKWDS_Manager/docs/error_handling.md

 2. **Navigation Recovery**: Users can return to the dashboard from error screens
 3. **State Preservation**: Application state is preserved when possible

-## Future Improvements
+## Implemented Improvements

-1. **Remote Logging**: Add optional remote logging for critical errors
+The following improvements have been implemented in v0.14.0:

-2. **Error Analytics**: Track error frequency and patterns
+1. **Error Analytics**: Track error frequency and patterns
-3. **Automated Recovery**: Implement more sophisticated recovery mechanisms
+2. **Automated Recovery**: Implemented retry and recovery mechanisms
-4. **Error Boundary Widgets**: Add error boundaries to isolate failures
+3. **Error Boundary Widgets**: Added error boundaries to isolate failures
+4. **Fallback Widgets**: Added fallback widgets for error states

+For detailed information, please refer to the [Error Handling Guidelines](./development/error_handling_guidelines.md) and [Error Handling Summary](./development/error_handling_summary.md).